 Commodity prices have climbed sharply since the February 24 invasion, especially for materials produced in Russia and Ukraine.
 That includes wheat, oil and natural gas, as well as other key metals such as aluminum, palladium and copper.

 But prices were rising long before the start of the conflict, contributing to inflationary pressures not seen since the early 1980s.
 So, the crucial question for investors is: Are these price spikes sustainable?

-“In the short term, the answer is no,” says Lisa Thompson, a portfolio manager with New World Fund®, “The market has overreacted, and we’re already seeing prices come back down a bit.
+“In the short term, the answer is no,” says equity portfolio manager Lisa Thompson.
+“The market has overreacted, and we’re already seeing prices come back down a bit.
 But, compared to where we were a year ago, commodity prices are significantly higher — and I do think that’s a durable trend.”

 “Over the long term,” Thompson adds, “prices are likely to remain elevated due to a number of factors, including rising demand, supply shortages and deglobalization forces symbolized by the war in Ukraine and strained U.S.-China relations.
 Higher prices should be expected in a world where free and open trade is in retreat.”

 From an investment perspective, this has clear implications for the metals & mining sector.
 It has been a neglected area of the market for more than a decade — even longer if you exclude the last major price spike during the 2008 global financial crisis.

 The sector has been undervalued for years and remains so today despite a recent rally in mining company stocks, says Douglas Upton, a Capital Group equity analyst who has covered commodity markets for more than 30 years.
 Upton thinks many commodity prices will remain high for years due to chronic underinvestment by the industry since 2015.
 The problem is exacerbated by the fact that it takes more time than it did in the past to launch new mining projects.